 A lot of moms swear to the healing benefits of cornstarch when applied on the affected site.
 You can mix a tablespoon of cornstarch to two tablespoons of coconut oil for better healing effect.

 5. Improve your baby’s diet

 Diet can play a role in the development of diaper rash.
 If you suspect this is a major contributor to your child’s rash, consider sticking to foods that are well-tolerated rather than keep in introducing your child to new foods.

-Oatmeal is another natural remedy to diaper rash.
-Simply put them in a blender and mix on the highest setting.
-Pulse until the oatmeal turns into a powder.
+Oatmeal is another natural remedy to nappy rash.
 Mix it in your child’s bath and let him/her sit on it for 15 to 20 minutes.

-It’s heartbreaking to see your baby cry because of the discomfort from diaper rash.
+It’s heartbreaking to see your baby cry because of the discomfort from nappy rash.
 But you don’t have to worry anymore as there are natural solutions like the ones mentioned above that you can try.
-These are easy-to-do remedies as most of the ingredients can be found right inside your home.